League of Gods: Plot

 Leizhenzi volunteers to find the sword, and Jiang Ziya tells him that he must take three gifts from the Spring of Life with him.
-He also summons an egg from the well, out of which Ne Zha hatches and causes mischief.
+He also summons an egg from the well, out of which Ne Zha (also, "Nezha") hatches and causes mischief.
 Leizhenzi and Ne Zha depart into a wasteland, where the first of Jiang Ziya's gifts, a one-eyed plant, gives Leizhenzi advice.
-Ne Zha plays with the plant, and the three are chased by an legendary desert centipede-like worm, which Leizhenzi kills.
+Ne Zha plays with the plant, and the three are chased by a legendary desert centipede-like worm, which Leizhenzi kills.
 Ne Zha steals from Leizhenzi the second gift: a baby Dragon Prince whose growth was stunted by Ne Zha, and it subdues the quickly-grown Ne Zha (Wen Zhang) by breathing a gas on him, making him unconscious while turning him into an adult.
 Upon waking, Leizhenzi forces him to help him find the Sword of Light, while promising to him that he will help Ne Zha find his Fire Wheels.

 Shen Gong Bao constructs and animates an automaton (Angelababy), and instructs her to find and kill Leizhenzi.
 Leizhenzi and Ne Zha stumble into a collection of pillars within a marsh, which turn into a palace in a desert, where a hermit (Huang Xiaoming) manipulates sand with magic.
 Irritated, the hermit attacks them, but is defeated.
 The hermit is revealed to be Erlang Shen.
 Leizhenji gives Erlang Shen the third of Jiang Ziya's gifts: his faithful dog Howling Celestial.
 Erlang Shen then leaves them to find his Golden Armor.

 Leizhenzi and Ne Zha travel to a port, where the former encounters a beautiful woman who entertains children with glowing butterflies, whose name is Lan Die, in reality the automaton.
 Leizhenzi and Lan Die go find a sorceress Taiyi Zhenren, who uses his dreams to read into his mind.
 After being woken by the plant, Lan Die steals the artifact that they use as a ship to sail out of the port, and Ne Zha follows.
 That ship is supposed to sail to any location that its user desires.
 While in the ship, Ne Zha torments the baby Dragon Prince, who breathes gas on Ne Zha again to put him to sleep and reverting him back to a child.
 Lan Die and Leizhenzi admire the sunrise, but Shen Gong Bao takes her memories away, revealing her to be an automaton.